 We may be exposed to reputational risk as a result of certain allegations against our license partners, which may require the attention of their management.
-For example, Ascletis, its affiliate Gannex, and certain of its other affiliates, and the chief executive officer of Ascletis and Gannex, Jinzi J. Wu (who is also a member of our board of directors), are the subject of legal complaints filed by another biopharmaceutical company in the U.S. District Court in the Southern District of California and the U.S. International Trade Commission with respect to intellectual property matters.
+For example, Ascletis, certain of its subsidiaries, and its chief executive officer, Jinzi J. Wu (who is also a member of our board of directors), are the subject of legal complaints filed by another biopharmaceutical company in the U.S. District Court in the Southern District of California and the U.S. International Trade Commission with respect to intellectual property matters.
 We are not the subject of or party to such complaints, nor are they directed at the intellectual property under our license agreement with Ascletis.
 We do not believe that Ascletis' legal proceedings will have a material impact on our business, operations or financial condition.